 Through MakerGirl, I create an empowering space where girls can take on challenges, explore their creativity, and imagine themselves in STEM careers.
 It's incredibly rewarding to see them grow, break stereotypes, and develop into confident, passionate young women ready to lead and innovate.

-Michael is a Freshman at the University of Illinois at Urbana-Champaign planning to study Chemical Engineering
+Michael is a Sophomore at the University of Illinois at Urbana-Champaign planning to study Chemical Engineering

 Michael Danilowski